“Dad taught me about passion. I want to keep that alive and spread that passion that he had.”

 The wine was barrel fermented for six months, predominantly in older French oak barrels (35% new oak).
 This gave the wine just enough wood for some structure and those savory notes, but left it overall fresh, refreshing, and clean.

+We paired it with a Pellet Grill Roasted Chicken, which made for an absolutely fantastic pairing!
 The lemon that we stuffed into the cavity of the chicken slowly seeped into the meat giving it juiciness and rich flavor, which, when paired with the wine, really brought out the wines bright lemony notes.
-The veggies were sweet and tender, but the wine really lightened up the richness that those roasted veggies provided to the meal.